 While I have not come across a vampire in my daily life as of yet, that does not mean they are not lurking in the shadows.
-Having the knowledge on how to defend me and my family against a blood sucker may still come in handy.
+Having the knowledge on how to defend myself and my family against a bloodsucker may still come in handy.
 And without the last name Van Helsing, it’s not engrained in my DNA.
 Here are the most common options that I found have been used throughout history.

 Garlic was an interesting one to find info on.
 Some say it’s used to ward off vampires while older writings say it’s to keep them dead.
 The idea is that you decapitate the vampire then stuff garlic in its mouth to keep it dead.
 So, if decapitating the vampire doesn’t kill him, make sure you have some garlic on hand to do the trick.

 As taught to us by The Lost Boys, vampires can’t enter your home without being invited.
 So, as long as you’re home you’re safe.
 But if you go out you should consider taking your blessed bullets and wooden stakes.